 This industry-led alliance consists of more than 120 partners, private sector companies, universities, colleges, and other stakeholders in Canada.

-Our region is also part of the Smart Agri-Food Super Cluster (SASC), a pan-Canadian consortium of large and small companies, cross-sectoral industry organizations, post-secondary institutions, and government agencies committed to a systems-based farm-to fork approach to energizing innovation in AgriFood.
+Edmonton is also included within the Smart Agri-Food Super Cluster (SASC), a pan-Canadian consortium of large and small companies, cross-sectoral industry organizations, post-secondary institutions, and government agencies committed to a systems-based farm-to fork approach to energizing innovation in Agri-Food.
 The University of Alberta is one of seventeen educational institutions involved in the SASC program, which is backed by multinational corporations such as McDonald’s, General Mills, Telus, Microsoft, and Cargill.

 Edmonton offers professionals fertile ground to grow careers & build lives.
 It's a place of partnership, promise, & opportunity.